Ever wonder what the ideal dog weight for your dog is? Find out your dog’s weight status using this dog BMI calculator.

 - Place their bowl upstairs: If you live in a two-story place, get your dog to make an effort every time they want to eat.
 By placing their bowl upstairs or further away from their reach, they may feel less inclined to eat more than they need.

 Why your Dog is Underweight

 Weight loss in dogs can be caused by a number of reasons.
 The most common causes include:

 - Diet: Is your dog eating enough?
 See if this is a result of changes you might have made in their food or whether you have incorporated more activity than they need in their routine.

-- Age: Dogs normally lose their muscle mass the older they get which complements a lot of your pet’s weight.
+- Age: Dogs normally lose their muscle mass the older.

 Consult your vet for a more proper diagnosis as well as for treatment.